 The Library of Congress holds thousands of collection materials about and from Brazil.
-Curated by the Hispanic Division, this guide is part of a series of Country Guides that provide quick references for countries and regions from the Luso-Hispanic world.
-The Hispanic Division is the Library’s portal to the Caribbean, Latin America, Spain and Portugal; the indigenous cultures of those areas; and peoples throughout the world historically influenced by Luso-Hispanic heritage, including Latinos in the U.S. This guide offers links to diverse resources on Brazil from across the Library including digitized primary sources, selected books and periodicals, online databases, and tips for searching.
+Curated by libraians in the Hispanic Reading Room, this guide is part of a series of Country Guides that provide quick references for countries and regions from the Luso-Hispanic world.
+The Hispanic Reading Room is the Library’s portal to the Caribbean, Latin America, Spain and Portugal; the indigenous cultures of those areas; and peoples throughout the world historically influenced by Luso-Hispanic heritage, including Latinos in the U.S. This guide offers links to diverse resources on Brazil from across the Library including digitized primary sources, selected books and periodicals, online databases, and tips for searching.
 For specific questions or assistance using the Library’s resources, use the Ask a Librarian service to contact a reference librarian.

 Official name: Federative Republic of Brazil (República Federativa do Brasil)